 Let’s be realistic, this is important, but before you throw out a number, are you aware of the going rate?
 How did you come up with your budget?
 Is it based on preconceived notions of what you think it should be?
 Have you considered the importance of these images?
 How do they compare with the amount you spend on other things in your life?
-Dinners, shoes, nails, etc. There’s no right or wrong answer here, the only point we like to stress is that this is a once in a lifetime experience.
-While we feel that quality heirlooms that will be passed down to generations are deserving of financial sacrifices we also understand that budgets can only be stretched so far.
+Dinners, shoes, nails, etc. There’s no right or wrong answer here, the only point I like to stress is that this is a once in a lifetime experience.
+While I feel that quality heirlooms that will be passed down to generations are deserving of financial sacrifices I also understand that budgets can only be stretched so far.

 What are you hoping to walk away from your session with?